Happy 2nd blogversary, OysterBed7!

 I used to get really frustrated when I didn’t have enough time to write.
 Then, I realized if I only post once a week, I was less frustrated.

 Posting frequently yields blog growth.
 I was frustrated that O7 wouldn’t grow.
-I relinquished control to relinquish the frustration.
+I relinquished control over to God to relinquish the frustration.
 OysterBed7 will grow in the Lord’s time.

 I am intentionally shifting things in my real life to be able to write more.
 God first, family second and career third, right?
 Writing is now my career and that’s how I prioritize it.
 If I am asked to do something when I need to write, I just tell people I have an appointment.
 The Lord is tugging really hard right now.